THE BEST VALUE CARBON WHEELSET

 (Comparative Performance Key: + Better, 0 Average, – Worse)

-Alloy upgrade wheels are typically in the 25mm +/- rim depth.
+Alloy upgrade wheels are typically 25mm +/- in rim depth.
 This makes them about 20-25mm shallower than value carbon and performance carbon wheelsets.
 At aero speeds, you will notice that depth difference.
-On the flip side, many of the value bike wheels with their older designs aren’t as stable in sidewinds as lower profile alloy upgrade wheels.
+On the flip side, many of the value bike wheels, with their older designs, aren’t as stable in sidewinds as lower-profile alloy upgrade wheels.

 Lateral Stiffness